 1. Align motor harness/grommet at ~7 o'clock (facing installer) and align the bottom flats on right and left sides of fan stator with fan deck ribs.
-Drop fan assembly down into fan deck opening and slide back until stator is under the rear fan deck brackets.
+Drop fan assembly down into fan deck opening and slide back until aluminum stator is under the rear fan deck brackets.
 2. Align (if necessary) two front holes and fasten stator to fan deck with 8 #10 x 5/8-in. hex head screws (P/N: AL48AM217).
 Tighten to 50 in.-lb (5.65 Nm).
 3. Reconnect wires for stator temperature limit switch.
+4. Pull motor harness tight through grommet and plug it in to the control box harness and secure in the corner with snap-in wire tie.